Changi-Im/Changi-Im.github.io/_posts/2022-09-23-smart-robot.md

 As you can see in the last video, the raspberry pi display shows quite slower speed than the computer monitor.
 We can improve the speed in the raspberry pi display by reducing color gamut.

 However, we did too many things today.😪
-Let's continue the above work on in the next post!
+Let's continue the above work in the next post!